 Over the years Queenstown has become a bustling mountain town known for its great views and unbeatable adventures.
 And now, with more than 150 cafes, bars and restaurants in the region, you’re guaranteed a dining experience as impressive as the vista.
 From fine dining to hearty fuel, Queenstown embraces its multicultural influences with an international culinary offering.
-Here’s what’s on the menu.
+Here’s just some of what’s on the menu.

 After a big day skiing or snowboarding on the slopes – or bungy jumping or ziplining or trekking – nothing hits the spot quite like a big plate of down-home US cuisine.
 With American-style dining options galore in Queenstown, there is plenty of places to get your fix of fried foods, hot dogs and, of course, big juicy burgers.
 If your itching to sink your teeth into a burger,try try the famous Fergburger or, head over to Devil Burger and strike up a conversation with a local to get the lowdown on Queenstown’s best burger joints.